- Download our Moving to Sydney Guide (PDF)

 Cost of entertainment and eating out in Sydney

-Many expats cite the lifestyle as a key draw for Sydney.
+Many who move to the city cite the lifestyle as a key draw for Sydney.
 Expats on a budget should consult a local about the best places to get an affordable bite to eat.
-Alternatively, they can take advantage of Sydney's wide spread of world-renowned fine-dining establishments.
-Thanks to the variety of options available in Sydney, expats will not struggle to find something to match their palates and wallets.
+Alternatively, they can take advantage of Sydney’s wide spread of world-renowned fine-dining establishments.
+Thanks to the variety of options available here, expats will not struggle to find something to match their palates and wallets.

-Expats looking to soak in some culture will visit the Sydney Opera House, while those looking to party will head to the myriad nightclubs at Kings Cross.
-Price-conscious expats can take advantage of the country's excellent climate, picnicking in the park, having a barbecue or visiting the Royal Botanic Gardens.
+Expats looking to soak in some culture might want to visit the Sydney Opera House, while those looking to party will visit the many nightclubs at Kings Cross.
+These can be pricey pastimes.
+If looking to save rather than splurge, expats can take advantage of the country’s excellent climate, picnicking in the park, having a barbecue or visiting the Royal Botanic Gardens.

 Cost of education in Sydney